knu/zsh-shell-word-at-point/README.md

 (find-file-at-point) functionality out of the box.
 This library provides the following functions to fill the needs.

-- `shell-word-at-point` sets a shell word at point to a global variable `shell_word`.
+- `shell-word-at-point` sets the global variable `shell_word` to the raw shell word at point and `shell_word_position` to the zero-based index of where it starts.

 - `edit-file-at-point` invokes `EDITOR` (default: `vi`) passing a file name at point.